s7chak/NuPulse/README.md

-# NuReader
+# NuPulse
 ### News Aggregation and Analysis

-NuReader is a React-based web application designed for news aggregation, analysis, and providing hands-free audio versions of news summaries.
+NuPulse is a React-based web application designed for news aggregation, analysis, and providing hands-free audio versions of news summaries.

 ## Features